2022 Texan of the Year

 U.S Congressman Kevin Brady Named 2022 Texan of the Year by Texas Legislative Conference

-Apollo 16 Astronaut and retired U.S. Air Force Brigadier General Charles Duke has been named the 2020 Texan of the Year by the Texas Legislative Conference, the well-known annual statewide policy and business forum that is marking its 54th year March 26-27, 2020.
-The event honoring Duke was held at Space Center Houston, the Official Visitor Center of NASA Johnson Space Center.
+U.S. Congressman Kevin Brady was named the 2022 Texan of the Year by the Texas Legislative Conference, the well-known annual statewide policy and business forum that marked its 56th year on March 24-25, 2022.

 The Texas Legislative Conference is a nonpartisan organization of Texas business and political leaders who meet annually in New Braunfels to focus on public policy issues.
-This year’s topics include Census 2020: Impacts on Future Elections and Funding; The Role of Science in our Economy; Future Infrastructure Solutions for Texas.
+This year’s panels will focus on the supply chain, workforce and job creation, the Texas primaries and redistricting.

-Duke will be honored March 26 at the New Braunfels Civic/Convention Center.
-He will join an array of prominent past honorees since 1974 including presidents, U.S. senators, entertainers, governors, and business icons.
+Brady was honored March 24 at the New Braunfels Civic/Convention Center.
+He joined an array of prominent past honorees since 1974 that includes presidents, U.S. senators, entertainers, governors and business icons.

 “As a former chamber executive and distinguished member of the United States House of Representatives, Congressman Brady is extraordinarily deserving of this honor,” said Conference Chair Patrick Rose of Corridor Title.
 “Texas benefits from a history of Ways & Means Committee stewardship, and a 55-year legacy of leadership on the committee that started with former President George H.W.
 Bush and continued with Bill Archer and now Kevin Brady.
 We very much look forward to bestowing this distinguished honor on such a deserving recipient.”